-- Keeping child protection issues at the forefront of our work and know who in the school the DSL and DDSL are: Mrs Suzanne Le-Doux-Lucas (DSL) and Mr Stewart Gynn (DDSL). - Ensuring that all staff implement procedures for identifying and reporting cases, or suspected cases of abuse and regularly reviews them. - Supporting children and young people in accordance with his/her agreed child protection plan. - We will follow the procedures set out by the CIOS SCP and take account of all guidance issued by the DfE, OfSTED and other significant bodies. - Ensure we have a DSL and a DDSL who have received appropriate training and support for their role and that we are adhering to Annex B of KCSIE September '18 (see training section). - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding early help and child protection matters including attendance at case conferences, if appropriate. - Keep written, dated and signed records of concerns about "vulnerable" children including chronologies, even where there is no need to refer the matter immediately.
+- Ensuring that all staff implement procedures for identifying and reporting cases, or suspected cases of abuse and regularly reviews them. - Supporting children and young people in accordance with his/her agreed child protection plan. - We will follow the procedures set out by the OSCP and take account of all guidance issued by the DfE, OFSTED and other significant bodies. - Ensure we have a DSL and a DDSL in all CELT schools who have received appropriate training and support for their role and that we are adhering to Annex B of KCSIE September 2020 (see training section). - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding early help and child protection matters including attendance at case conferences, if appropriate. - Keep written, dated and signed records of concerns about "vulnerable" children including chronologies, even where there is no need to refer the matter immediately.
 This includes the use of any screening tool that aids identification of Neglect, Child Sexual Exploitation (CSE), Radicalisation, Children Missing Education, Female Genital Mutilation (FGM), on-line use or other such issues and that such records are securely placed. - Follow procedures where an allegation is made against a member of staff and that such procedures are robust to deal with any allegation and that clear records of investigations and outcomes of allegations are held on staff files. - Risk-assess any off-site activity, led by us, the school.

-3. Early Help:
+3. Early Help